sigu-training/clinical_genomics/tutorial.md

 ## Displaying data in UCSC genome browser

-A good way to further explore candidate variants is to look at their genomic surrounding.
-This can be done by using genome browsers to display the contents of variants in `vcf` files and aligned reads stored in `bam` files.
-Galaxy can display both files - `vcf`  and `bam`  - launching a genome browser such as IGV on your local machine, and it can connect to online genome browsers as well.
-An example of such an online genome browser is the UCSC genome browser.
+A good way to proceed with candidate variants is to look at their coverage.
+This can be done by using genome browsers to display the aligned reads in the position of the candidate variant.
+Aligned reads are stored in `bam` files, and Galaxy can display `bam` launching a genome browser such as IGV on your local machine, and it can connect to online genome browsers as well.
+An example of such an online genome browser is the UCSC Genome Browser.

 > ### {% icon hands_on %} Hands-on: UCSC genome browser
 >
-> 1. First, check that the **database** of your `vcf` and `bam` dataset is `hg19`.
+> 1. First, check that the **database** of your `bam` dataset is `hg19`.
 If not, click on the {% icon galaxy-pencil %} pencil icon and modify the **Database/Build:** field to `Human Feb.
 2009 (GRCh37/hg19) (hg19)`.
 >
 >    {% include snippets/change_dbkey.md dbkey="hg19" %}
 >>